jallanxjallan/onemanairforce/adaptation/stories/pilot_officer.md

 ---
+category: past
+date: 10 June 1947
+status: draft
 title: Pilot Officer
-date: 10 June 1947
-status: new

 ---

-At the airport on 10 June 1947, Bob is told to identify his co-pilot, a requirement for twin-engine aircraft on long-haul flights.
-Muharto gambles the Filipino officers cannot read Indonesia, and shows them his Air Force identification and falsely claims the rank of "Pilot".
+At Manila airport  Bob is told to identify his co-pilot, a requirement for twin-engine aircraft on long-haul flights.
+Muharto gambles the Filipino officers cannot read Indonesian and so falsely translates the rank on his Air Force identification as "Pilot Officer".